 Hyacinth American Native Wildflower (Blue) 25 Open Pollinated Seeds

 Indian Paintbrush needs plenty of sun and room to germinate.
 They do best in a wildflower meadow setting.
 The seeds are very fine and must not be buried, but only pressed into the top of the soil.

 They grow in sandy, loamy or clay soil that is well drained, and are a good early source of nectar for hummingbirds and butterflies.
 Drought conditions and this year's unseasonable rains have caused the seeds to be in very short supply.

-Blooms March to May, Annual; for best results plant in the fall.
+Blooms from March to May.
+For best results, plant in the fall.

-Native American Wildflower Indian Paintbrush 50 Open Pollinated Seeds
+Indian Paintbrush American Native Wildflower 50 Open Pollinated Seeds

 A hardy perennial native from Texas to Missouri and extending throughout much of central North America.
 A prolific bloomer with magnificent lemon-yellow flowers which last for several days.
 An excellent border plant remaining green throughout the year.
 Prefers well-drained soil in full sun.